Filter posts by category

 About the Author

-Rob Packard 150x150 How is your response to an Additional Information Request different from an RTA response?
+Rob Packard 150x150 Additional Information Request is different from an RTA

 Robert Packard is a regulatory consultant with 25+ years of experience in the medical device, pharmaceutical, and biotechnology industries.
 He is a graduate of UConn in Chemical Engineering.
 Robert was a senior manager at several medical device companies—including the President/CEO of a laparoscopic imaging company.
 His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certification.
 From 2009-2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
 Robert’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications, and 510(k) submissions.
 The most favorite part of his job is training others.
 He can be reached via phone 802.258.1881 or email.
 You can also follow him on Google+LinkedIn or Twitter.